 Vanderbilt University acceptance rate

-The Vanderbilt University acceptance rate is among the most selective in the nation, with an overall acceptance rate of just 6.1% for the class of 2026.
+The Vanderbilt University acceptance rate is among the most selective in the nation, with an overall acceptance rate of just 5.6% for the class of 2027.
 This is the lowest ever in the university’s history.
-In 2022, 46,717 students submitted applications to Vanderbilt admissions, making the selection process challenging and the Vanderbilt University acceptance rate very low.
+In the 2022-2023 admissions cycle, 47,120 students submitted applications to Vanderbilt admissions, making the selection process challenging and the Vanderbilt University acceptance rate very low.

 While the Vanderbilt University acceptance rate differs by application round, it is clear that strong candidates are applying across the board.
-Let’s consider the qualities of the Regular Decision pool.
-Of the 41,610 applications received, Vanderbilt admissions accepted 1,964 students to Vanderbilt.
-This means the Vanderbilt University acceptance rate for students in this group was 4.7%.
+The regular decision acceptance rate was 4.2%.

-Among these candidates, 100% were students who received at least one significant honor or held major leadership positions in their extracurriculars.
-Academically, over 90% of students in the Regular Decision applicant pool ranked in the top ten percent of their graduating class.
-The Vanderbilt average SAT for these students was well above 1400, alongside ACT scores in the mid-thirties.
-Students in this applicant pool hailed from 48 different states and represented 49 unique countries.
+Academically, over 90% of students in the Regular Decision applicant pool ranked in the top 10 percent of their graduating class.
+The Vanderbilt average SAT for these students was above 1500, alongside ACT scores over 34.

 Waitlist & deferral processes

 When it comes to Vanderbilt admissions, there are a number of possible outcomes for students.
 Among those are deferral and waitlist decisions.
 A defer decision grants Vanderbilt admissions officers the opportunity to review students at a later date.
 This, however, is not a final admissions decision, which means there’s still hope!
 For the first time in Vanderbilt’s history, Vanderbilt admissions ended up admitting a “solid portion” of deferred students in the Regular Decision round this year.